Liatoshynsky-Foundation/lf-automation-tests/README.md

 Using the fixtures in tests
 ---------------------------
 The repository provides small fixture modules you can import from tests instead of `@playwright/test` directly.

-Example (UI test):
+Example (UI test inside `tests/`):

 ```ts
 import { test, expect } from './fixtures/fixturePage';